 With world opinion pushing Moscow deeper into isolation over the war, Russia lashed out against the West.
 Its U.S. ambassador, Anataly Antonov, said at a Moscow conference Friday about the 1962 Cuban missile crisis that Washington is trying to bring Russia “to its knees" and divide it into “several fiefdoms" while stripping it of its nuclear weapons and its permanent seat at the U.N.
 Security Council.

-In new reports of fighting, Ukraine's presidential office said 10 civilians were killed and 39 others were wounded by Russian shelling in nine regions.
+In new reports of fighting, Ukraine's presidential office said 10 civilians were killed and 39 others wounded by Russian shelling in nine regions.
 Battles continued in the southern Kherson province during the vote, it said, while Ukrainian forces meted out 280 attacks on Russian command posts, munitions depots and weapons.

 Heavy fighting also continued in the Donetsk area, where Russian attacks targeted Toretsk, Sloviansk and several smaller towns.
 Russian shelling in Nikopol and Marhanets on the western bank of the Dnieper River killed two people and wounded nine.